Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **container** - Reference to the owning element.

 For each variable the generator creates an according input element in the config page.
-Also the variable is handled properly in the installer classes which takes care for initialisation and removal on uninstallation.
+Also the variable is handled properly in the installer class which takes care for initialisation and removal on uninstallation.

 #### Text var